the-Jinxist/go-microservice-learn/project/README.md

 - We created a deployment file for our mongodb pod in the k8s folder.
 We do that using the command `kubectl apply -f k8s`.
 Here k8s is the name of the folder that contains the deployment file.
 We ran this from the folder contains the k8s folder
 - Had to wait for a few minutes for the pod to be up and running. ran ` kubectl get svc` to check for the service.
 Ran `kubectl describe pod mongo-5f77b45847-tmdm6` -- here `mongo-5f77b45847-tmdm6` is the pod name -- to get more info about the pod.
 - Used ` kubectl get deployments` to get deployments
+- We then added deployment file for rabbitmq.
+We deployed that only that with the command `kubectl apply -f k8s/rabbit.yml`